 Education - Doctor of Chiropractic

 After graduation, a chiropractic license is granted by the Wisconsin Chiropractic Examining Board, from the Department of Safety and Professional Services.
 Requirements for licensure by the state of Wisconsin require a Bachelor’s degree from an accredited college/university, active CPR certification, Doctor of Chiropractic (D.C.) degree from a board-approved chiropractic college, and successful completion of National Board of Chiropractic Examiners (parts I, II, III, and IV).
-Wisconsin has set a high standard for chiropractors in the state and requires some of the highest board scores nationwide.
-Included in this standard is the completion of 40 hours of continuing education (CE) every two years to maintain licensure.
-The doctors at Boots Chiropractic & Wellness Center, S.C. routinely exceed any mandatory CE requirements to ensure knowledge of latest chiropractic techniques and nutritional therapies.
+Wisconsin has set a high standard for chiropractors in the state.
+Included in this standard is the required completion of 40 hours of continuing education (CE) every two years to maintain licensure.
+The doctors at Boots Chiropractic & Wellness Center, S.C. routinely exceed these mandatory CE requirements to ensure knowledge of latest chiropractic techniques and nutritional therapies.